HONESTY. EXCELLENCE. ACCOUNTABILITY. VALUE.

 WELCOME TO UNIVERSAL APPLIANCE AND KITCHEN CENTER

-Our extensive choice of premium appliance brands, our seasoned advisors, and our in-depth product knowledge, combine to create a truly superior service for all our clients.
-Additionally, we boast amazing rebate offers, interest-free financing, and White Glove installation and delivery service, to offer you an amazing appliance purchase experience at our appliance center.
+Our unbeatable range of premium appliance brands, deep product expertise, and a dedicated team of seasoned advisors combine to offer an unparalleled level of service to our valued customers.
+Additionally, we present exceptional rebate offers, interest-free financing choices, and a White Glove installation and delivery service, guaranteeing an extraordinary appliance shopping experience at our center.

 - French Door Refrigerators

 - Ice Machines

 - Refrigerated Drawers

 - Stack Laundry Centers